florekem/lncRNAinCla/manuscript/03-Methods.md

 # Methods

 ### Experimental Design
 As samples used in this study are part of the wider project which results are yet to be published, here we do not show all details concerning fish maintenance and exposure.
 However all needed details were described previously in our papers.
 Fish handling, MC-LR administration and collection of tissues were performed as described and explained in details in our previous works [@Lakomiak2019, more more].
-For studying effects of MC-LR on non-coding RNA we selected liver samples of whitefish that were exposed to MC-LR in the dose of 100 μg kg−1 of body mass for 1, 6 and 9 days.
+For studying effects of MC-LR on non-coding RNA we selected liver samples of whitefish that were exposed to MC-LR in the dose of 100 μg kg<sup>−1</sup> of body mass for 1, 6 and 9 days.
+Fish from all time groups received two injections of MC-LR: first at the beginning of the experiment, the second injection was done at 7th day of the experiment affecting only group after 9th day after the first injection [@Wozny2016].

-### Data Acquisition (Data Source)

 ### Initial de novo assembly
 De novo genome of whitefish was assembled from all 52 liver samples that were part of a mentioned project, including those used in this study.
 Quality control of raw sequencing reads was performed with FastQC, version 0.11.5.
 The reads were processed using Trimmomatic, version 0.36, to remove the adapter sequences and low-quality bases (Bolger et al., 2014).
 After quality trimming, the selected reads were assembled into the reference genome using Trinity, version 2.5.1, with default parameters (Haas et al., 2013).

 ### non-coding RNA identification pipeline
 The following pipeline was based on (Harris et al., 2017).
 First, trinity de novo assembled genomes were filtered for redundant transcripts using the cd-hit-est algorithm of CD-HIT (Fu et al., 2012) with a sequence identity threshold of 0.9.